Specific Research Areas:

 Social cognition and its relationship to other cognitive systems; contributions of the prefrontal cortex to social and non-social decision-making; psychological and neural mechanisms of uncertainty reduction in social and future-oriented thought; contextual flexibility in human behavior.

-Professor Adrianna Jenkins will not be considering new graduate students for admission for Fall 2021.
+Professor Anna Jenkins will be considering new graduate students for admission for Fall 2022.

 (For a full list of publications, see the website.)

 Jenkins, A.C., Karashchuk, P., Zhu, L., & Hsu, M. (2018).
 Predicting human behavior toward members of different social groups.
 Proceedings of the National Academy of Sciences, USA, 115(39), 9596-9701.

 Jenkins, A.C., & Hsu, M. (2017).
 Dissociable contributions of imagination and willpower to the malleability of human patience.
 Psychological Science, 28(7), 894-906.

 Jenkins, A.C., Zhu, L., & Hsu, M. (2016).
 Cognitive neuroscience of honesty and deception: A signaling framework.
 Current Opinion in Behavioral Sciences, 11, 130-137.

 Jenkins, A. C., Dodell-Feder, D., Saxe, R., & Knobe, J. (2014).
 The neural bases of directed and spontaneous mental state attributions to group agents.
 PLoS ONE, 9(8), e105341.